Trekking in Sikkim Darjeeling

 Kanchenjunga Massif early morning from Sandakphu

-And as the trail gently cleaves through the scenic Singalila Ridge to Sandakphu winding through the tiny hamlets along the India Nepal border, the gorgeous view of the world’s four highest mountains will surely awaken your senses.
+And as the trail gently cleaves through the scenic Singalila Ridge to Sandakphu winding through the tiny hamlets along the India Nepal border, the gorgeous view of the world’s 4 highest mountains will surely awaken your senses.

 View of the Kanchenjunga Range from Tongloo on the Sandakphu Trek

 Set in the lap of the Himalayas and famed for its moderate trekking trail and great mountain views, the Darjeeling Sandakphu Trek is a treat to your senses for a refreshing break.
-A promise of the glorious Himalayas, an eye-opener for hikers.
-A culturally rich short trek package in Darjeeling that can be undertaken even during the winter months.
+A promise of the glorious Himalayas, an eye-opener for beginners.
+A culturally rich short 4-days trek package in Darjeeling that can be undertaken even during the winter months.

 Highlights of the Trek